 The author of this site is Jules Clancy.
-I’m a food scientist, runner, photographer, writer, [self] published author, and food & wine lover.
+I’m a food scientist, published author, photographer, type 2 diabetic and food & wine lover.

 I grew up on a sheep farm, the eldest of 5 children and was lucky to have a mother who was an inspirational country cook.
 My love of food developed at an early age but it wasn’t until I went to boarding school and had to make do with convent food that I realised just how special my mum’s cooking was.

 After I graduated I landed a job in product development for Kellogg which was great fun.
 After some soul searching during a year traveling in Europe and Asia, I decided to venture into the world of wine and enrolled in the wine science course at Charles Sturt University.

 This lead me on a great adventure making wine in some of the most beautiful places in the world: From the Hunter and Barossa Valleys in Australia, to Sonoma and Los Gatos in California USA to the home of Shiraz – the Rhone Valley in France.
 I loved my days as a roving winemaker, but I finally came to the realisation that wine is more fun to drink than make and that the world of food is where I really need to be.

 So I returned to Sydney and to Kellogg, happy to have a job where there was no requirement for lifting heavy things.
 And where I could wear pretty shoes with heels everyday rather than soggy winemakers boots.
 About the same time I discovered food blogs and became hooked.
-It wasn’t long before I found myself stretching my mediocre computer skills and investing in a digital SLR camera to start stonesoup.
+It wasn’t long before I found myself stretching my mediocre computer skills and investing in a digital SLR camera to start Stonesoup.

 My next job was designing chocolate biscuits and cookies for a living – I know it was tough but someone had to do it.
-But even a dream job like that is still a ‘job’.
+But even a dream job working with Tim Tams is still a ‘job’.
 So in January 2010 I packed in corporate life to become a full time blogger focusing on Stonesoup.
-And haven’t looked back.

 You can contact me at jules [at] thestonesoup [dot] com

 my [old] place – a room with a view